 - Preheat oven to 400 degrees.
 On a floured surface, roll out pie crust one to a 14-inch round.
 Fold dough in half and gently place in middle of a 9 inch pie plate.
 Once centered unfold dough so that it fits evenly in the plate (do not stretch dough).
 Using pering knife trim dough to a 1-inch overhand all around.

-- In a large bowl, combine cherries, agave nectar, cornstarch, and lemon juice; toss until cherries are well coated.
+- In a large bowl, combine cherries, honey, arrowroot powder, and lemon juice; toss until cherries are well coated.
 Pour into prepared bottom crust.